chrpospiech/fix_local_mail/README.md

 ## Debugging and Unit Testing

-- To help with debugging and unit testing (not yet implemented), the list of mails in "/new/" directories can be ignored and an alternative URL to a database can be provided via command line options.
+- To help with debugging and unit testing, the list of mails in "/new/" directories can be ignored and an alternative URL to a database can be provided via command line options.
 In case of an alternative URL, no mail directories or mail caches are accessed to avoid clashes of current mail directories or mail caches and different data in the database.